apigee-labs/rapier/README.md

 In the example above, we exposed an `id` property of an item and used it in a `query path`.
 This is a very common pattern in API design, but we do not consider it a best practice.
 A better practice is to keep the `id` private to the implementation by providing the client of the API with an opaque URL to use rather than an `id` property value and a URL template.
-This avoids the need for the client to plug an `id` value into a template to get the URL of an entity—this job has already been done by the server.
+This avoids the need for the client programmer to find the template in the API documentation and plug an `id` value into the template to get the URL of an entity—this job has already been done by the server.
 The entity URL can also be used in other URL templates, in the same maner that an `id` value can be used, so there is no loss of function in the API.
 The URL of each entity is already available to the API client in the `Location` and `Content-Location` response headers of POST and GET or HEAD requests, but when entities appear nested in collection resources, no header value is available to identify the nested resources, so it's useful to